NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Results and Discussion

 Interestingly, the $^{209}$Bi NMR spectra reveal a field dependence closely related to that observed for the antisite Mn$_{Bi}$ signal.
 Just like in the case of a “red” $^{55}$Mn NMR spectrum we can distinguish two field regimes: below 2 T the NMR frequency shifts towards lower frequencies while above 2 T a steady upshift is observed.
-This means that the induced magnetic moment on Bi is closely linked to manganese in the antisite Mn positions and oriented antiparallel to the parent Mn$_{Bi}$ moment, which is located in the same atomic layer.
-Mn$_{Bi}$ moment polarizes six bismuth nearest neighbors, so the effect is sixfold enhanced and gives rise to the observed strong $^{209}$Bi NMR signal.
-It must be stressed that the straightforward attribution of the origin of Bi moment to the Mn$_{Bi}$ antisites could only be possible based on the evolution of the $^{55}$Mn and $^{209}$Bi NMR spectra as a function of magnetic field with the well-defined, out-of-plane orientation.
+This means that the induced magnetic moment on Bi is closely linked to manganese in the antisite positions and oriented antiparallel to the parent Mn$_{Bi}$ moment, located in the same atomic layer.
+Mn$_{Bi}$ moment polarizes six bismuth nearest neighbors and gives rise to the observed strong $^{209}$Bi NMR signal.
+It must be stressed that the straightforward attribution of the origin of Bi moment to the interaction with the Mn$_{Bi}$ antisites could only be possible based on the evolution of the $^{55}$Mn and $^{209}$Bi NMR spectra as a function of magnetic field with the well-defined, out-of-plane orientation.